How do I set up all account recovery options for LastPass?

 If recovery options are not set up and you are unable to recover your Master Password, you will need to create a brand new LastPass account and re-enter all of your Vault data.

-Recovery Option #1: Log in to the LastPass web browser extension on multiple devices
+Recovery Option #1: Log in to LastPass from your desktop

-For more information, see What is the difference between a One Time Password and a Recovery One Time Password?.
+For more information, see What is a Recovery One Time Password in LastPass?

 Recovery Option #2: Set up mobile account recovery on iOS or Android